 You may also want to leave him a list of who to text after Baby arrives, especially if family and friends are anxiously waiting to hear.

 Also, I was totally out of it for a while and texting a bunch of people was not a priority while recovering, learning to breastfeed, and trying to SLEEP.

-AFTER your Hospital Bag Checklist is Complete
+AFTER your Pregnancy Hospital Bag Checklist is Complete

 Figuring out what I should pack for the hospital for baby (and myself) was way more stressful than it needed to be.

 Between preparing for baby, preparing for breastfeeding, preparing for postpartum, and oh yeah, preparing to GIVE BIRTH, you have enough to worry about!

 And to help ease the worry about all of your pre-baby needs, I have some excellent resources for you.